vwala/docs/content/merchant/paying-commission.md

 When you pay using this payment method:

 - We automatically create a PayPal payment and open a PayPal `popup window`.
 Your browser must **allow popups** from vwa.la.
-- You will be prompted to log in and `approve the payment`.
+- Paypal will then ask you to log in and `approve the payment`.
+If you don't have a PayPal account, you can alternatively use this form to pay anonymously using your credit card.
 - Once the transaction is approved, your influencers will be notified of their payment via email (from both us and PayPal).
 - Your orders and payment history pages will automatically update to show the current status of the payment (i.e. completed, pending recipient action etc.)